risk-first/website/estimating/Fixing-Scrum.md

 ---
 title: Fixing Scrum
-description: "Part of the 'Estimating' Risk-First Series, looking at the essential flaws in Scrums' time-boxing of work."
+description: "Part of the 'Estimating' Risk-First Track, looking at the essential flaws in Scrums' time-boxing of work."
 url: https://riskfirst.org/estimating/Fixing-Scrum
 featured:
   class: bg1
   element: '<image-artifact imgsrc="/public/templates/risk-first/posts/scrum.svg">Fixing Scrum</image-artifact>'
 categories:
  - Estimating
-order: 7
+order: 6
 ---

 # Fixing Scrum

 What's the worst part of Scrum?
 For a lot of developers, it's the daily stand-up meeting.
-However, since this is a series on _estimating_, we're going to look at what I regard the biggest problem in Scrum:  Sprint Planning.
+However, since this is a track on _estimating_, we're going to look at what I regard the biggest problem in Scrum:  Sprint Planning.

 First, a note of caution:  whilst I've witnessed several teams who _say_ they are doing Scrum, I'm not basing this section on those experiences.
 The problem is, talking about the problems of Scrum based on the _reality_ of Scrum leaves you open to the criticism that you weren't doing Scrum right in the first place.